romkatv/powerlevel10k/README.md

   #what-do-different-symbols-in-git-status-mean)

 You can also get a weird-looking question mark in your prompt if your terminal's font is missing some glyphs.
-See [icons-glyphs-or-powerline-symbols-dont-render]( icons, glyphs or powerline symbols don't render).
+See [icons, glyphs or powerline symbols don't render](
+  #icons-glyphs-or-powerline-symbols-dont-render).

 ### Icons, glyphs or powerline symbols don't render